redxking/ThroneAndLibertyBot/README.md

 	1. Health Bar Validation:
 	•	Ensure the health bar coordinates in throne_env.py are correct for your screen resolution by running health_bar_test.py.
 	2. Debugging Navigation:
-	•	If the bot frequently gets stuck or behaves unexpectedly, check _calculate_reward and _is_stuck in throne_env.py for logic issues.
+	•	If the bot frequently gets stuck, check _calculate_reward and _is_stuck in throne_env.py for logic issues.
 	3. Action Mapping:
 	•	Update input_handler.py if new actions are added to the bot’s capabilities.
 	4. Training Output: